You are now leaving Mitsubishi Tanabe Pharma Canada and visiting a third-party website.

 Drawing on your experience in the industry, what do you feel makes MTP-CA different as a company in Canada?

-What are your biggest goals for MTP-CA?
+What is your vision for MTP-CA?

 A big part of our team’s inspiration is a sense of shared accountability — that we’re all building this together.
 It’s that sense of “We” that allows teams to surpass individuals every time.
 We are building a world class team where everyone has a strong sense of “getting in the game” and understands how their individual role contributes to the bigger picture that we’re all on a mission to be trusted partners of our healthcare colleagues in the clinical setting.
-It’s also inspirational to see how much of a personal commitment has been made by many people from our parent company and all in the spirit of helping to get our medicine to patients as quickly as possible.
+It’s also inspirational to see how much of a personal commitment has been made by many people from our parent company and all in the spirit of helping to get our medicine to patients as quickly as possible